 Josh Ritter (Exclusive)

 For those of you unfamiliar with Josh Ritter’s work, he’s basically a wordier cross between Bob Dylan and Bruce Springsteen, who’s literally had other bands name themselves after his albums (see: Animal Years).
 He’s that influential.
 And when he decided to record his latest album with Americana super-couple, Jason Isbell and Amanda Shires, it was impossible for him not to knock it out of the park.
 Last year’s Fever Breaks is a high-water mark, to say the least—and Ritter was set to bring many of the songs from it to Saratoga’s Bethesda Episcopal Church on March 12, but the gig was cancelled because of the COVID-19 outbreak.
 (The show’s since been rescheduled for September 24 at Universal Preservation Hall.)
-The 30-second clip above, which Caffè Lena provided to Saratoga Living exclusively, is from the venue’s Caffè Lena Late Night Sessions, a series that it has been doing for almost a year now, in which the staff move all of the tables out after a show and bring in a film crew to shoot live versions of a song of the artist’s choosing.
+Find Ritter’s full performance above, from the venue’s Caffè Lena Late Night Sessions, a series that it has been doing for almost a year now, in which the staff move all of the tables out after a show and bring in a film crew to shoot live versions of a song of the artist’s choosing.
 (Obviously, this taping took place before what would’ve been the show at Bethesda.)
 The song Ritter chose to perform?
 A brand-new one called “Our Father’s War.”

 I don’t think there’s a single singer-songwriter that I’ve listened to more in the past 10 years than Paul Simon, whether it be his masterpiece solo records (see: Paul Simon, Graceland) or his tight-harmony-ed gems as part of Simon & Garfunkel in the ’60s.
 Simon’s best compositions—like “America” or “The Boxer” or “The Sound of Silence” or “Bridge Over Troubled Water” or “Most Peculiar Man” or “Mother and Child Reunion” and on and on ad infinitum—evoke a realness, a warmth that the processed songs of today just can’t come close to.
 That’s why we turned to him after 9/11.
 That’s why we need him even more now.
 He performed a tune on Facebook the other day, and it was just what the doctor ordered.